IBM/RuDaS/README.md

 # RuDaS: Synthetic dataset generation code and evaluation tools for ILP

-RuDaS (**S**ynthetic **Da**tasets for **Ru**le Learning), is a tool for generating synthetic datasets containing both facts and rules, and for evaluating rule learning systems, that overcomes the above mentioned shortcomings of existing datasets and proper evaluation methods.
+RuDaS (**S**ynthetic **Da**tasets for **Ru**le Learning), is a tool for generating synthetic datasets containing both facts and rules, and for evaluating rule learning systems, that overcomes the shortcomings of existing datasets and proper evaluation methods.

 RuDaS is highly parameterizable; for instance, number of constants, predicates, facts, consequences of rules (i.e., completeness) amount of noise (e.g., wrong or missing facts) and kinds of dependencies between rules can be selected.